nullzeiger/konsolenfisch/README.md

 Ivan Guerreschi [GitHub](https://github.com/nullzeiger)

 ## License
-This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.

 ## Contact